I was overjoyed to see this announcement:

 I’m sure many of you understand that we are in the early stages of a censorship wave that will sweep through society.
 Scoundrels like myself get banned first, and then soon the hammer will come down on anyone who dares to share the truth.
 Personally, I believe that I will suffer death by a million cuts, but until then, you can continue to follow my work here:

 [List of where he continues to publish his bullshit]

 Lastly, I’m planning on doing a book tour in 2019, mainly in the United States.
 If you are interested in attending, complete this brief survey to help me identify which cities I should visit.
 The tour will probably happen in the summer.

 In the meanwhile, if the situation with ROK changes, or I miss updating it, articles will return.
 Thank you for supporting the site all these years.

 UPDATE: Here are some more thoughts on my decision…

 What truth was he sharing?
 A sample of that may be found here:

-Roosh made a CHOICE to bash women in hateful, childish language, and no one but himself is to blame for his website falling into disuse.
+Roosh and others made a CHOICE to bash women in hateful, childish language, and no one but himself and his fellow perverts are to blame for his website falling into disuse.